todistantlands/todistantlands.github.io/_posts/2022-11-09-one-scene-adventures.md

 ### Tension
 - the cave floor contains several inches of water.
 The dragon is sensitive to ripples therein.
-- Loud noises, or opening the second waterfall
+- Loud noises, or opening the second waterfall, will wake the dragon
 - the skull gang will arrive 2d6 turns after the party.

 ### Zorusto